 BACCH Stereo Purifier

-Three approaches to recovering some of the experience missing from standard stereo are multi-channel playback, omnidirectional stereo speakers, and dipole stereo speakers.
+There are already three conventional approaches to recovering some of that missing experience, namely multi-channel playback, omnidirectional stereo speakers, and dipole stereo speakers.
 They do help quite a bit with immersion issues, but pale in comparison to the revelation of using BACCH.
-BACCH exposes the additional musical experience locked in your recordings, rather than adding extra sound.
+Whereas those three approaches compensate by adding extra sound, BACCH exposes the additional musical experience locked in your stereo recordings.

 A BACCH system places you in a magical, musical space with no sense of speakers or walls, and does so without introducing distortion or sonic artifacts.